atompools/AcrylLPoSDistributer/README.md

         privateKey: the private key of the address you want to distribute from
         file: the calculated payout file
         timeout: timeout between requests send to nodes in ms
-        assetId: the id of the asset you want to distribute, '' for Waves
+        assetId: the id of the asset you want to distribute, '' for Acryl
         nodes: a list of nodes to which the signed transactions should be send to, in the format: http://host:port
 '''
 config = {